dirigeants/klasa/guides/Building Your Bot/CreatingACustomMemberGateway.md

 Klasa has a {@link KlasaClientOptions} for preserving guild configs, in case your bot leaves a guild.
 This however, would not be reflected in the current member-gateway, although it is easily fixable with a guildRemove event.

 >Beware!
-This will delete all member configuration entries if your bot is kicked, you accidently leave, etc.
+This will delete all member configuration entries if your bot is kicked, you accidentally leave, etc.

 ```javascript
 const { Event } = require('klasa');